decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-unit-3.md

 ### 3.1 What is TLS?

-**Transport Layer Security (TLS)** is the successor to SSL, standardized by IETF in 1999.
+**Transport Layer Security (TLS)** is the successor to SSL, standardized by IETF (Internet Engineering Task Force) in 1999.
 TLS 1.0 was based on SSL 3.0 but with improvements.
 TLS is the modern standard for secure internet communications, with current versions being TLS 1.2 and TLS 1.3.

 **TLS Versions:**

 - **TLS 1.0** (1999): Based on SSL 3.0
 - **TLS 1.1** (2006): Fixed CBC attacks
 - **TLS 1.2** (2008): Current widely used version